Noise Flanking Paths

 If the onsite construction has gaps, cracks or holes it will conduct airborne sounds and can significantly reduce the sound insulation of a construction.
 For optimum sound insulation a construction must be airtight.
 Most small gaps can be sealed at the finishing stage using Gyproc jointing compounds.
 Small gaps or air paths around perimeter Gypframe framework can be sealed with sealant.
 At the base of the partition, gaps will occur which can be filled with acoustic mastic.

-If you would like more information in regards to sound insulation testing and or acoustic design advice, then please call us now at firstname.lastname@example.org or call me (Darren) direct on 07775623464.
+If you would like more information in regards to sound testing service and/or acoustic design services, please contact us on 01525 303905 or firstname.lastname@example.org.
+If you would like more information in regards to sound insulation testing and or acoustic design advice, then please call us now at email@example.com or call me (Darren) direct on 07775623464.